debpal/GeoAnalyze/docs/geoprocessing.rst

         output_file=r"C:\users\username\folder\input_extended.tif"
     )

-Extracting Boundaries of a Raster
+Generating Boundaries of a Raster
 -----------------------------------

-To extract the boundary polygons of a raster, use the following code:
+To generate the boundary polygons of a raster, use the following code:

 .. code-block:: python